I started Startizer 5 years ago, so borderline maniacal obsession.

 Next year 2020, work will start on the web version, MVP v3.
 ETA 2025 I reckon, haha.

-Anyway, like I said before, there is still much to learn, and I am open to working with others, feedback, suggestions, etc.
+Anyway, as I said before, there is still much to learn, and I am open to working with others, feedback, suggestions, etc.